Venture Global, Inc. Investors: Please contact the Portnoy Law Firm to recover your losses; April 18, 2025 Deadline to file Lead Plaintiff Motion

 Investors can contact the law firm at no cost to learn more about recovering their losses

-LOS ANGELES, April 10, 2025 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Venture Global, Inc. ("Venture Global" or the "Company") (NYSE: VG) investors of a class action representing investors that bought securities between registration statement for the initial public offering conducted on or about January 24, 2025 (the “IPO”), inclusive (the "Class Period").
+NEW YORK, April 11, 2025 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Venture Global, Inc. ("Venture Global" or the "Company") (NYSE: VG) investors of a class action representing investors that bought securities between registration statement for the initial public offering conducted on or about January 24, 2025 (the “IPO”), inclusive (the "Class Period").
 Venture Global investors have until April 18, 2025 to file a lead plaintiff motion.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 310-692-8883 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors’ options for pursuing claims to recover their losses.